Onboard Diagnostic System – OBD II

 See also:

-In normal conditions, turning the ignition key to MAR, the warning light turns on, but it should go off when the engine has started.
-The initial turning on indicates that the warning light is ...
+Turning the key to MAR the warning light on the dial turns on, but it should go off as soon as the engine is started.
+If the warning light turns on when the car is travelling (on certain ver ...